Najaiqbal/netflixcleaning/README.md

    - Confirmed all columns have appropriate data types (e.g., date_added as datetime, release_year as integer)

 ## 📁 Output:
-- netflix_cleaned.csv — Cleaned dataset with 5348 rows and 12 columns
+Cleaned dataset with 5348 rows and 12 columns